 The inspiration for doing this piece of work was looking at the chloropleth map of Welsh local government on wikipedia.
-Colouring in constituencies works reasonably well at a Westminster / Welsh Assembly level to show where parties are strong where.
+Colouring in constituencies works reasonably well at a Westminster / Welsh Assembly level to show which parties are strong where.
 But once you get down to local government ward level it can be very misleading, for example Blaen Hafren, a single member ward in Powys, is 266 km2 considerably bigger than the whole of Cardiff (140 km2).

 I looked at alternatives and decided that adding dots for each councillor (dot placed within ward) would give a better idea of how strong parties are across the country.
 Since I would need to get the party of each councillor I also added names, email addresses and links to the council websites.